jimniels/css-naked/README.md

 ## Try it

 Try this for any site on the web.
-Load a web page with the query param `?css-naked`, open the browser’s DevTools, and run this dynamic import:
+Load a web page with the query param `?css-naked`, open the console in the browser’s DevTools, and run this dynamic import:

 ```js
 import("https://cdn.jsdelivr.net/gh/jimniels/css-naked@0.1.0/css-naked.js");